rkrenzler/cd-ose-part-library-workbench/README.md

 # OSE part library

 This workbench helps to have fast a access to different FreeCAD files.

-**Warning: this code does not work with QT5.**
+Currently it contains [UniPro-Kit](https://wiki.opensourceecology.de/Universal_Prototyping_Kit) parts.

 **Warning: this code is in very early alpha state.
-At this point it is only a proof of conceptcts and a test of available technologies.**
+At this point it is only a proof of concept and a test of available technologies.**

-## Problems
-* I do not know the magic behind the import function.
-It seems to work on FreeCAD 0.17 with Assembly 2.
-But the code curses in red font into the *Report view*.
-* The code does not work on FreeCAD 0.18, because it needs *Assembly 2*.
+This workbench requires Assembly2 workbench.

 ## Installation
 See https://www.freecadweb.org/wiki/How_to_install_additional_workbenches .